ElWanderer/kOS_scripts/documentation/readme.md

 Secondly, though the burn time may be calculated accurately, no attempt is currently made to account for wildly-different thrust levels.
 If a burn is expected to start off with a Swivel and end with an Ant, you may find that although the burn lasts the predicted length and provides the right amount of delta-v, most of that delta-v will have been produced early on in the burn.
 This can have undesired results such as pushing out the apoapsis too high then failing to bring the periapsis up out of the atmosphere.

+## Scipts

+### Boot scripts

+TBD

+### Init scripts/libraries

+There are currently two initialisation scripts with a shared library.
+Previously, all this code was in a single library, but I felt it was worth separating out the (chunky) code I added for coping with multiple disk volumes to keep the file size down for the simpler version that only uses the local volume.

+All the boot scripts start out by copying over and running either init.ks (local volume) or init\_multi.ks (multiple volumes):

+    @LAZYGLOBAL OFF.

+    COPYPATH("0:/init.ks","1:/init.ks").
+    RUNONCEPATH("1:/init.ks").
+This enforces a copy, so the current init will be replaced every single boot.
+It would be possible to wrap the copy within a check to see if the file already exists on the local volume:

+    IF NOT EXISTS("1:/init.ks") { COPYPATH("0:/init.ks","1:/init.ks"). }
+That may be a preferable addition for anyone using RemoteTech.

+In turn, both of the init scripts include the common library:

+    @LAZYGLOBAL OFF.

+    COPYPATH("0:/init\_common.ks","1:/init\_common.ks").
+    RUNONCEPATH("1:/init\_common.ks").

+#### Global variable reference

+##### RESUME_FN

+The filename of the main resume file.
+The default filename is resume.ks.

+This is used to store commands to be run to recover a previous state following a reboot.
+The reason for doing this is to store a function call and all its parameters, so that we can resume (fairly) seamlessly during complicated functions such as doLaunch(), doReentry() etc.

+#### Function reference

+##### loadScript(script_name)

+This tries to copy script_name from the archive to one of the disk volumes on the ship.
+If the file already exists, it does not re-copy the file.

+Will crash kOS if the file needs to be copied over but there is not enough space to store the file (currently it is assumed that we want to stop and debug - if we are missing a library then chances are we will crash shortly anyway).

+Returns the full file path for where the script is on a local volume.
+This is meant to be plugged into RUNPATH e.g.

+    RUNONCEPATH(loadScript(script_name)).

+##### delScript(script_name)

+This tries to delete script_name from the local disk volume(s).

+It will only delete one copy - it is assumed that anything being deleted will have been added via the loadScript() function, which avoids duplicate copies.
+Similarly, it won't go hunting in sub-directories, as loadScript() does not create those.

+If the file does not exist, nothing happens.

+##### delResume(file\_name)

+Tries to delete file\_name from the local volume(s).

+The default file\_name is RESUME_FN.

+If the file does not exist, nothing happens.

+##### store(text, file\_name, file\_size\_required)

+This logs text to file\_name on the local volume.
+The default file\_name is RESUME_FN.

+There is a difference in behaviour between init.ks and init\_multi.ks. init.ks simply uses the local volume, but init\_multi.ks will try to find a volume with enough free space: there must be file\_size\_required bytes available.
+The default file\_size\_required is 150 bytes.

+Will crash kOS if it tries to write out too large a file to fit on the local volume.

+##### append(text, file\_name)

+Tries to append text to file\_name.

+The default file\_name is RESUME_FN.

+Will crash kOS if file\_name does not exist anywhere on the local volume.

+##### resume(file\_name)

+Tries to run file\_name.

+The default file\_name is RESUME_FN.

+If file\_name does not exist, nothing happens.

+##### TBD - add in the extra commands unique to init\_multi.ks.

+##### TBD - add in the commands in init_common.ks.

+### Libraries

+TBD